rapPayne/AgileGadgets-com/src/pages/blog/host-chatgpt-on-your-own-machine.md

 ollama run llama3.1
 ```

 That's it.
 You now have an LLM working on your machine.
-All that's left to do is work with the model; prompt it.
+All that's left to do is work with the model by prompting it.

 ## Step 4: prompt the model
 You can do this in two ways: interactively, or programmatically.

 ### Interactively
 You can use a simple command line interface to interact with the model.
-Just type your prompts after the `>>>` and see the responses.
+Just type your prompts after the ">>>" and see the responses.

 ```bash
 $ ollama run llama3.1